red-hat-storage/gluster-test-drive-docs/docs/gluster-module-4.md

 -rw-rw-r--.
 1 gluster gluster 10M Nov 10 14:11 ecfile5
 </code></div>

+Validate that you have created ASCII text files.

 ```bash
 file /rhgs/client/native/ecvol/mydir/ecfile0
 ```

 ``/rhgs/client/native/ecvol/mydir/ecfile0: ASCII text``

-Return to lab node rhgs1.
+Return to lab node **rhgs1**.

 ```bash
 exit
 ```

+Now take a look at your files on the brick backend.
+You will find that all of the files exist, but are smaller in size.

 ```bash
 ls -lh /rhgs/brick_xvdd/ecvol/mydir/